Pinholes in the Night

 This is finally the dream that Neruda expresses and how he gives to Canto

-the dimension that defines foundational poems.
+general the dimension that defines foundational poems.
 In the last verses of

 “The Heights of Macchu Picchu,” Neruda asks the dead to speak through